Shrewsbury College student’s design and hand-craft arbours for Severn Hospice

 ‘’We planned all of the designs, using examples from the internet.
 It was definitely a big challenge, but as I enjoy the practical side of the course, there was a real sense of achievement at the end, especially as it was for a great cause.

-Richard Weaver, Carpentry & Joinery Lecturer at the College, said: ‘‘The process involved, generating full size plans and elevations of the arbours, producing cutting lists for the materials required and all of the practical work involved with manufacturing each of the arbours.
+Richard Weaver, Carpentry & Joinery Tutor at the College, said: ‘‘The process involved, generating full size plans and elevations of the arbours, producing cutting lists for the materials required and all of the practical work involved with manufacturing each of the arbours.
 The students did a fantastic job.’’

 All materials for the project were generously donated by Shropshire Building Supplies, a local supplier, and John Ambler; Sales Manager also attended the unveiling of the arbours yesterday.